quicwg/quic-v2/draft-ietf-quic-v2.md

 ## Retry

-This shows a Retry packet that might be sent in response to the Initial packet in {{client-initial}}.
-The integrity check includes the client-chosen connection ID value of 0x8394c8f03e515708, but that value is not included in the final retry
+This shows a Retry packet that might be sent in response to the Initial packet in {{sample-client-initial}}.
+The integrity check includes the client-chosen connection ID value of 0x8394c8f03e515708, but that value is not included in the final retry packet:
-packet:

 ~~~
 cf709a50c40008f067a5502a4262b574  6f6b656e1dc71130cd1ed39d6efcee5c